 - If you make a mistake on this team, it is often held against you?

 - Are members of this team are able to bring up problems and tough issues?

 - Have people on this team sometimes rejected others for being different?

 - Is it safe to take a risk on this team?

 - Is it difficult to ask other members of this team for help?

 - Would no one on this team deliberately act in a way that undermines my efforts?

 - When working with members of this team, are my unique skills and talents valued and utilized?

-In summary, if you’d like to have a more innovative, engaged and effective team then creating an environment of psychological safety is a must.
+In summary, if you’d like to have a more innovative, engaged and effective team, then creating an environment of psychological safety is worth cultivating.